 • suspected metastases from another primary tumor.

-Imaging for metastatic disease Cost-effective imaging to exclude the possibility of distant metastatic disease depends on the size, grade, and anatomic location of the primary tumor.
-In general, patients with low-grade soft-tissue sarcomas < 10 cm in size or intermediate-/high-grade tumors < 5 cm in diameter require only a chest x-ray for satisfactory staging of the chest.
+Cost-effective imaging to exclude the possibility of distant metastatic disease depends on the size, grade, and anatomic location of the primary tumor.
+In general, patients with low-grade soft-tissue sarcomas < 10 cm or intermediate-/high-grade tumors < 5 cm in diameter require only a chest x-ray for satisfactory staging of the chest.
 This reflects the fact that these patients are at comparatively low risk of presenting with pulmonary metastases.
 In contrast, patients with very large (≥ 10 cm) low-grade tumors or high-grade tumors ≥ 5 cm should undergo more thorough staging of the chest by CT.

 Surgical resection is the cornerstone of therapy for patients with localized disease.
-Over the past 20 years, there has been a gradual shift in the surgical management of soft-tissue sarcoma of the extremities away from radical ablative surgery, such as amputation or compartment resection, and toward limb-sparing approaches combining wide local resection with preoperative or postoperative radiotherapy.
+After 1980, there was a gradual shift in the surgical management of soft-tissue sarcoma of the extremities away from radical ablative surgery, such as amputation or compartment resection, toward limb-sparing approaches combining wide local resection with preoperative or postoperative radiotherapy.
 The development of advanced surgical techniques (eg, microvascular tissue transfer, bone and joint replacement, and vascular reconstruction) and the application of multimodality approaches have allowed most patients to retain a functional extremity without any compromise in survival.

-Wide local resection encompassing a rim of normal tissue around the lesion has led to improvements in local control, with local recurrence rates of approximately 30% in the absence of adjuvant therapies.
+Wide local resection.
+Wide local resection encompassing a rim of normal tissue around the lesion has led to improvements in local tumor control, with local recurrence rates of approximately 30% in the absence of adjuvant therapies.
 However, studies indicate that carefully selected patients with localized, small (T1), low-grade soft-tissue sarcomas of the extremity can be treated by wide resection alone, with local recurrence rates of < 10%.
-For example, in a cohort of 56 patients with primarily subcutaneous or intramuscular lesions treated with wide local excision without adjuvant irradiation, 4 local recurrences were noted.

 The need for adjuvant irradiation in small (< 5 cm), high-grade lesions has been studied.
-A retrospective review of 204 patients with stage IIB soft-tissue sarcoma of the extremity treated at Memorial Sloan-Kettering Cancer Center has been completed.
-A total of 57% of patients did not receive adjuvant radiation therapy, whereas 43% received either brachytherapy or external-beam radiation therapy.
-With a median follow-up of 67 months, there was no significant difference in 5-year local control, distant relapse–free survival, or disease-specific survival when adjuvant irradiation was delivered.
+A retrospective review of 204 patients with stage IIB soft-tissue sarcoma of the extremity treated at Memorial Sloan Kettering Cancer Center yielded a total of 57% of patients who did not receive adjuvant radiation therapy, whereas 43% received either brachytherapy or external-beam radiation therapy (EBRT).
+With a median follow-up of 67 months, there was no significant difference in 5-year local tumor control, distant relapse–free survival, or disease-specific survival when adjuvant irradiation was delivered.

 Further studies will be required to define which subsets of patients with primary extremity sarcoma can be treated by wide excision surgery alone.
 Preoperative or postoperative radiotherapy should be employed for patients with primary T1 sarcomas in whom a satisfactory gross surgical margin cannot be attained without compromise of functionally important neurovascular structures.